WNXR

 WNXR (107.3 FM) is a radio station broadcasting a classic hits format.
 Licensed to Iron River, Wisconsin, the station is currently owned by Heartland Comm.
-License, LLC, and features programming from Westwood One.
+License, LLC, and features programming from United Stations Radio Networks.
 It serves Ashland and Bayfield counties, and has a rimshot signal to the Duluth area.

 The studios are at 2320 Ellis Avenue in Ashland.
 The transmitter site is on Spider Lake Road, south of Iron River, Wisconsin.